 The question is, Is there any basis for calling sharia adherence seditious?
 And we must stick to facts here.
 We can’t let age-old hostility, newfound romanticism, or our craving for simple answers to complex questions cloud our judgment.

 Unfortunately, the question demands a yes-no answer because Islam’s mission has always had two sides.
 Its friendly side is about spreading the Muslim faith nonviolently, as the Sufis have done for centuries.
 All Muslims are mission-minded in this sense.
 Muslims are divided, however, on whether or not Islam’s geopolitical vision is the lens through which to view the faith.
 The sharia answers affirmatively by envisioning a centralized Islamic state, under a single leader, with worldwide domination as its stated goal.
-This state is dictatorial in that it won’t let its citizens embrace, say, secularism—no matter how much they want to.
-Also, it will forbid Muslim citizens from renouncing their faith, on pain of death, meaning that it demands complete subservience.
+This state is dictatorial in that it will forbid Muslim citizens from renouncing their faith, on pain of death, meaning that it demands complete subservience.
 All these things mark it as totalitarian.

 But a black-and-white approach won’t do here because sharia adherents don’t move lock-step with each other.
 There are as many gradations to sharia adherence among Muslims, as there are to adherence to papal authority among Roman Catholics.
 Some Muslims reject the sharia entirely, while others obey the sharia only to the degree that it fits their nonviolence, meaning that they